apigeoneer/100-days-of-code/r1-log.md

 ### R1D31
 * Still not done with the User Authentication app (REGISTER part is done. something's going wrong when trying to LOGIN).
 * Added some changes along with menu options to the "My Memory" app.

+### R1D32
+Built the image grid for a custom game & added image intent to the Memory Game.